ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 13.
 Deployment options from `ibmcloud dev create`." caption-side="bottom"}

-As noted earlier, we will choose a region for our automated deployment toolchain, so select the same option as earlier,
+As noted earlier, we will choose a region for our automated deployment CD toolchain, so select the same option as earlier,
 '5' as shown in Example 14.

 ```